mbildner/angular-talk-reactive-directives/talk.md

 We'll use a super basic Flux pattern implementation to make our application record our clicks and show them to us.

-First, let's make a directive to programatically wire data from our code into our view
+First, let's make a directive to programatically wire data from our code into our view Second, let's make our view elements tell the store that state needs to change
+ - note, the view elements cannot change state themselves, all they can do is tell the Store that something happened, and the Store will take responsibility for reconciling events and state